-In March this year, the East Sussex Better Together (ESBT) CCGs - Hastings and Rother (HR) CCG and Eastbourne, Hailsham and Seaford (EHS) CCG - presented their initial proposals to improve urgent care1 services for local people to the East Sussex Health Overview and Scrutiny Committee (HOSC).
+In March this year, the East Sussex Better Together (ESBT) CCGs - Hastings and Rother (HR) CCG and Eastbourne, Hailsham and Seaford (EHS) CCG - presented their initial options to improve and invest in urgent care1 services for local people to the East Sussex Health Overview and Scrutiny Committee (HOSC).

-These outlined proposals to develop Urgent Treatment Centres (UTCs)2 at our two hospitals, the Conquest in Hastings and the District General Hospital in Eastbourne.
-The proposals included the possibility of re-locating walk-in services from their current town centre locations to the hospitals.
-This was to provide the best possible service to local people by bringing together a number of services to provide an integrated and consistently high-quality service that would best meet the needs of local people.
+These outlined options to develop Urgent Treatment Centres (UTCs)2 at our two hospitals, the Conquest in Hastings and the District General Hospital in Eastbourne.
+The options at that time included the possibility of re-locating walk-in services from their current town centre locations to the hospitals.

-Since we presented these proposals earlier in the year we have received a range of feedback from local people and key stakeholders, and have developed a more in-depth understanding of the people who currently access our urgent primary care services.
+Since we presented these options earlier in the year we have received a range of feedback from local people and key stakeholders, and have developed a more in-depth understanding of the needs of the people who currently access our urgent primary care services.

-This prompted us to re-look at our initial proposals over the summer and we are currently finalising the outcome of this review.
-The provision of a primary care community hub3 in Hastings town centre is one of the options being considered as part of the review of the CCGs’ proposals.
+This prompted us to review our options over the summer and we are currently finalising the outcome of this review.

 1 Urgent care is a term that describes the range of services provided for people who require same day health or social care advice, care or treatment.
 This is different from emergency care provided in accident and emergency (A&E), other hospital departments, 999 and ambulances, which are set up to respond to serious or life-threatening emergencies.